-This list is not meant to assess the thousands of good books published in 2020.
+This list is not meant to assess the thousands of good books published in 2021.
 There are plenty of worthy titles that I am not able to read (and lots I never hear of).
 This is simply a list of the books (Christian and non-Christian, but all non-fiction) that I thought were the best in the past year.
-“Best” doesn’t mean I agreed with everything in them; it means I found these books—all published in 2020 (or the very end of 2019)—a strong combination of thoughtful, useful, interesting, helpful, insightful, and challenging.
-For more discussion on some of these books, check out my podcast Life and Books and Everything with Collin Hansen and Justin Taylor.
+“Best” doesn’t mean I agreed with everything in them; it means I found these books—all published in 2021 (or the very end of 2020)—a strong combination of thoughtful, useful, interesting, helpful, insightful, and challenging.

 Instead of trying to rank the books 1-10 (always a somewhat arbitrary task), I’ll simply list them in alphabetical order by the author’s last name.

 Special Note: in addition to the Top 10 list, I’ve included a number of other books I’ve enjoyed in the past year.
 Don’t miss all the bonus books mentioned at the end of the post!
 Now on to this year’s list.